KJScript/short-link-app/readme.md

-Short Link
+Short Lnk

+This is a link shortener built on Meteor and React

+Authors

-Author: Kamal Jain
+Kamal Jain
-Description: Enables users to store URLs and have those URLs shortened.
-Additionally, enables use to hide and unhide links.